Independent forex education Free professional tools Unbiased broker reviews

 • XM's flagship Ultra Low spread is from 0.6 pips with no commission; FXTM Advantage uses raw spreads from 0.0 pips + variable commission

-• XM's no-deposit bonus is $30; FXTM does not run a comparable no-deposit credit but has a deposit-bonus structure in selected regions
+• XM's bonus offers are country-based, with $100 or $30 versions where eligible; FXTM does not run a directly comparable universal credit but has deposit-bonus structures in selected regions

 • For African traders, FXTM's strong FSCA and CMA presence is a fit; for GCC traders, XM's DFSA licence is more direct